Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Introduction

-Another popular approach is to apply the Patankar trick \cite[Section 7.2-2]{Patankar1980} to an RK method, resulting in a Patankar--Runge--Kutta (PRK) scheme, which guarantees the unconditional positivity of the numerical approximation.
-However, the PRK method in general does not preserve linear invariants anymore, which may lead to a qualitatively different behavior compared to schemes preserving all linear invariants \cite{shampine1986conservation}.
-Still, it is possible to improve the PRK method obtaining modified PRK (MPRK) schemes introduced in \cite{BDM03}, which additionally are \emph{unconditionally conservative}, meaning that the sum of the constituents of the numerical approximation remains constant for all steps and any chosen time step size.

-We note that MPRK methods are linearly implicit and that performing the modified Patankar (MP) trick on an RK scheme does not result in an RK method.
-Even more, MPRK schemes do not belong to the class of general linear methods.
-Thus, the rich theory for RK schemes cannot be applied directly to deduce the properties of MPRK methods.
-As a result, the construction of second- and third-order MPRK schemes \cite{KM18,KM18Order3} was interlinked with technical proofs using Taylor series expansions.
+For a good comparison, we apply this novel technique to a second-order Rosenbrock method with approximate Jacobian, which is also used in the built-in \MATLAB solver \code{ode23s}.
+Additionally, we equip so-called modified Patankar--Runge--Kutta (MPRK) schemes \cite{KM18} for the first time with a customized time step controller.
+These methods are motivated by a major drawback of traditional RK methods as a subclass of general linear methods \cite{HNWII,J09}, namely the order constraint for \emph{unconditional positivity}, meaning that there exist only first-order accurate RK methods capable of producing positive approximations for $\b y^0>\b 0$ and arbitrarily large time step sizes \cite{BC78,Sandu02}.
+In contrast to that, MPRK schemes are nonlinear, yet linearly implicit numerical time integrators which are unconditionally positivity-preserving -- a key property of a numerical method crucial for a wide range of problems, where the method otherwise becomes inefficient or fails, see for instance \cite{STKB,KMpos,SSPMPRK2,sandu2001positive,nuesslein2021positivitypreserving} and the literature mentioned therein.

+Modified Patankar--Runge--Kutta methods stem from the Patankar trick \cite[Section 7.2-2]{Patankar1980}, which is a nonlinear weight multiplied to the RK coefficients \cite{BDM03,KM18,KM18Order3}.

 Recently, a new approach generalizing the theory of NB-series \cite{Ntrees} was presented in \cite{NSARK} providing a technique for systematically deriving conditions for arbitrary high order nonstandard additive Runge--Kutta (NSARK) methods to which MPRK schemes belong.

-The above approach can also be applied to different time integrators to construct further unconditionally positive and conservative schemes.
-For instance, using Deferred Correction (DeC) methods as a starting point, the MP approach led to MPDeC schemes, which are conservative, unconditionally positive, and of arbitrary high order \cite{MPDeC}.
-These schemes were also used to preserve a positive water height when solving the shallow water equations \cite{CMOT21}.
-Further positivity-preserving schemes are discussed in \cite{gBBKS,martiradonna2020geco,SSPMPRK2,SSPMPRK3}.
+Indeed, NSARK schemes contain all Patankar-type schemes, e.g., MPDeC methods based on Deferred Correction (DeC) methods, which are conservative, unconditionally positive, and of arbitrary high order \cite{MPDeC}.
+Notably, these schemes were already used to preserve a positive water height when solving the shallow water equations \cite{CMOT21}.
+Further positivity-preserving Patankar-type schemes are discussed in \cite{gBBKS,martiradonna2020geco,SSPMPRK2,SSPMPRK3}.